uchicago-cs/chiventure/src/libobj/README.md

 4. An example file for parsing YAML into objects
     - to make: `make examples/parse`
     - to run: `examples/parse $YAML_FILE`

+### Dependencies

+To use the parsing library, you'll need to have libyaml installed

+Follow the instructions here: https://pyyaml.org/wiki/LibYAML

 # Using Objects